 When you’ve finished this, you’ll still have two things to do to get that formal silhouette: below your contact details, you’ll have to write “objet” (subject) and summarise in a non-verbal sentence the reason why you want to write.
 And finally, you will only have to write on the next line, but on the right: the place and date you write, like this:

-This is called the “formule d’appel” (calling card).
+The first thing you need to know is how to address the letter in French.
+This part is called the “formule d’appel” (calling card).
 If you know the name of the person you are addressing, you can begin your letter by writing in the centre: M. Dupont or Mme Martin.
 So, “Monsieur” or “Madame” followed by the last name of the person you are writing to.

 If you don’t know, as is often the case when you send your CV or a complaint to an after-sales service, just write, still in the centre of the letter: “Madame, Monsieur,”.